nikolasil/cv/index.md

 Second Languages:
 - English

-> I knew a bit of German when i was young.
+> I knew a little bit of German when i was young.
 I can make a brief conversation only.

 ---